Best road trips for amazing scenery

 1. Forget Route 66.
 It’s all about Utah

-The ultimate American road trip for those of us with a passion for geology is the Grand Circle Road Trip.
+One of the best road trips in America for those of us with a passion for geology is the Grand Circle Road Trip.
 Allow no less than two weeks to really make the most of this route, which passes through two states (Utah and a little of Arizona), six national parks, and more geological features than all your old geography textbooks!

 See: one of the world’s biggest natural arches in Zion National Park; colourful collections of hoodoos in Bryce Canyon National Park; the Waterpocket Fold (a 100-mile-long wrinkle in the Earth’s crust) in Capitol Reef National Park; a dream-like red-rock landscape packed with jaw-dropping rock formations in Arches National Park; vast canyons in Canyonlands National Park; and the most famous canyon of them all in Grand Canyon National Park.
 We suggest starting or ending your trip in Las Vegas, for a jolting leap back into the 21st century!